l4u/taobao_fu/README.markdown

 ### Installation

-Get the TaobaoFu gem from rubygems.org:
+Get the TaobaoFu plugin from github.com:

-    gem install taobao_fu --pre

-Or install it as a Rails plugin:

     rails plugin install git://github.com/why404/taobao_fu.git

-For Rails applications add the gem dependency to your Gemfile:
+For Rails applications add the gem dependencies to your Gemfile:

-    gem "crack"
+    gem "crack"     # Required
-    gem "patron"    # Optional, if you set the :use_curl option is true in config/taobao.yml gem "taobao_fu" # not required if you installed it as a Rails plugin.
+    gem "patron"    # Optional, if you set the :use_curl option is true in config/taobao.yml

 Setup of access the TOP API is handled by using automatic configuration with a config/taobao.yml.
 You can generate a taobao.yml via the following command: